tentjs/tent/README.md

 A **jsx-free**, **super-lightweight** and **zero-dependency** library to add reactivity to the web &mdash; without all the nonsense.

+> [!IMPORTANT]
-> ⚠️ Tent is currently in early development.
+> Tent is currently in early development.
 It _can_ be used in production, but there might be breaking changes in future versions.
 If you're interested in contributing, please submit a PR or report an issue.
 Keep track of the changes in the [CHANGELOG](CHANGELOG.md).

 ## ⚙️ Installation